 The state of Oaxaca is located in Southwestern Mexico, bordered by a stunning coastline to its south.
 This region holds a rich history of indigenous peoples and cultures, spanning back to the days when Oaxaca was inhabited by the Zapotec Indians.
 The ruins of Monte Alban were previously one of the largest inhabited centers of early Mexico and an integral part of the Zapotec civilization.

-Oaxaca is up and coming in the tourism world, due to its authentic cultural experiences and secluded beaches such as the hippy beach town of Mazunte.
+Oaxaca is up and coming in the tourism world, due to its authentic cultural experiences and secluded, magical beaches such as the hippy beach town of Mazunte.
 This region is famous for its traditional delicacies of mole sauces, mezcal, and fried grasshoppers, as well as its history of intricate woodworking and handicrafts, stemming from the roots of its indigenous peoples.

 Things To Do in Oaxaca